EdutainmentLIVE/edutainmentlive.github.io/_posts/2018-10-09-how-we-work-pair-programming.md

 We had an outside expert recommend that we begin pairing, and when we moved into a new building in October 2016 we took that opportunity to setup our area to make pairing easy (see [Logistics](#Logistics) for our setup).
 Thankfully our leadership is very supportive of experiments;
-in fact they encourage expirementation and celebrate well-intentioned failure.
+in fact they encourage experimentation and celebrate well-intentioned failure.

 ## Preferred Pairing Style

 There are different pairing methods, but we prefer Driver/Navigator over [Ping Pong][] because we don't do TDD and over [Strong Style][] because it feels foreign to us, though we may occasionally do it to shake things up.
-[Tour Guide][] Doesn't achieve our goals for knowledge transfer and code quality.
+[Tour Guide][] doesn't achieve our goals for knowledge transfer and code quality.

 We let each pair determine the specifics of each role.
 Below I've outlined how we _tend_ to define